joeytwiddle/significant-white-space/README.md

 - Added `unwrapParenthesesForCommands`, which can remove the `(...)` parentheses around `if` and `while` conditions, and reintroduce them on curling.
 (You can set the list of keywords you want this to work on, or just empty it.
 (Personally I find the visual effect of `(...)` symbols useful if I have no syntax highlighting for the given language, but redundant if branch statements already stand out by colour.)

 - Multi-line expressions are now possible, by appending `\` in sws files to suppress semicolon injection for that line.

+## New multi-line support

+Recently added somewhat gnarly multi-line support; although if later lines are indented they *must* be space-indented from a tab-indented baseline.

+    --->var result = a > 200 \
+    --->          || b > 300 \
+    --->          || c > 500

+The `\` markers are needed to prevent `;` semicolons from being injected when curling, but a trailing `,` can also prevent this.
+Later-line indentation with Tabs will cause curly wrapping (fine if you're creating an object literal).
+Later-line indentation with spaces (in a Tab-indenetd file) does not cause curly wrapping, so use this to break up expressions, or for a multi-line array literal:

+    // An object literal
+    --->var obj = (
+    --->--->foo: 3,
+    --->--->bar: 7 \
+    --->)

+    // An array literal
+    --->var list = [
+    --->  3,
+    --->  7 \
+    --->]

+Basically multi-line expressions were never intended to be supported by sws, but since so much existing curly source code uses them, it's good to have a way to preserve them, even if it's not pretty.
+We have to wrap that object literal in `(...)` if we want to get a semicolon on the last line.

+Multi-line expressions which introduce an anonymous function should work, provided only one level of indentation is used:

+    fs.readFile(options.input, function(err, contents)
+        if (err)
+            log(err)
+        else
+            input = contents
+    )

+The head of the function may not appear on its own line.
+(You can try using `\` to lead into it, but you will probably want to indent it, and receive unwanted curlies from that.)